Kubernetes

 }

-that we just obtained to authenticate with Kubernetes API server.
+that you just obtained to authenticate with the Kubernetes API server.

 HTTP Request-Based Authentication